 Kanji and meanings of Kanao’s name

-It’s said that the word TSUYURI comes from the word TSUYU, that means a rainy season in Japanese.
+It’s said that the word TSUYURI comes from the word TSUYU, which means a rainy season in Japanese.

 As for the name, there’s a folklore in Kobe city in Hyogo prefecture.

 A long time ago, there’s a man named Yamada Saemonnojo Masakatsu.
 Masakatsu fell in love with a princess called Shirataki Hime, but she was a person with a higher rank than him and he was distressed.

 The emperor at the time knew it and made them get married because he was impressed with Masakatsu’s sincere personality.
 They became a couple!
 But Shirataki Hime passed away after a few years and Masakatsu built a shrine to mourn her.

 Something mysterious happened.
 Every season when the flowers of chestnuts fall, spring water got came to gush.
 The water never dried up even when terrible droughts occurred.

 Masakatsu changes his family name Tsuyuri, after the well.
 The well still exists in Kobe city and his descendants are protecting it.